 Your horse has a thermoneutral zone (TNZ), or a range of temperatures where their body expends little to no energy to maintain a comfortable body temperature.

-The process of eating and digesting food also creates a lot of heat through the thermic effect of food.
+The process of eating and digesting food also creates a lot of heat through the energy of digestion.
 If your horse is already too hot, they may avoid eating.

 Dehydration can decrease your horse’s appetite.
 Dehydration commonly occurs in hot weather due to sweating, but it can also occur in cold weather when drinking water is too cold or frozen.